 Shepherd’s pie is one of my favourite comfort foods.
 It’s a meat-based pie with a mashed potato topping instead of a crust.
-The version presented here is my take on a classic French Canadian version of shepherd’s pie, called “pâté chinois” – literally “Chinese pie.”
-In Quebec, where I lived for a good part of my life, this type of shepherd’s pie has recently been named a sort of unofficial national dish.
+The layered shepherd’s pie presented here is my take on a classic French Canadian “pâté chinois” – literally “Chinese pie.”
+Quebec style shepherd’s pie has a long history, dating back to about the 18th century.
+This classic comfort food has recently been named Quebec’s national food.

 The Three Founding Peoples in Shepherd’s Pie?